Natural Art: The Photography of Brad Hill

 At the Computer

-RAW Conversion to 16-bit TIFF, including first-pass/capture sharpening using Phase One's Capture One Pro 4.8.
-Two RAW conversions at different exposure settings.
-Exposure settings of -1.0 stops (to extract white-on-white detail in background clouds and to darken reflection) and -0.3 stops (on rest of image).
+RAW Conversion to 16-bit TIFF, including first-pass/capture sharpening and slight adjustment to shadow/highlight using Phase One's Capture One Pro 4.6.1.
+Two RAW conversion at different exposure settings: -0.5 stops and +0.8 stops (to recover shadow detail in foreground marsh, fog, and deciduous trees).

 Conservation